-Places of Hope are broadly represented by projects, initiatives, and establishments that create - in an inspirina and original (innovative) way - the conditions and space to overcome or reduce the main existential problems, such as alienation, danger, isolation, dependence, devaluation, and despair, and increase/or give chances for participation, mutuality, conviviality, safety, empowerment, and acceptance of people in their human potential.
+With the support of International departments of the Protestant Theological Faculty and University of Windesheim Special thanks to dr. André Mulder, University of Windesheim and PhDr.
+Bohumila Baštecká, PhD., Protestant Theological Faculty, Charles University for their participation in the preparatory work.
+Course overview Places of Hope are broadly represented by projects, initiatives, and establishments that create - in an inspiring and original (innovative) way - the conditions and space to overcome or reduce the main existential problems, such as alienation, danger, isolation, dependence, devaluation, and despair, and increase/or give chances for participation, mutuality, conviviality, safety, empowerment, and acceptance of people in their human potential.
 Often, these problems are related to poverty, disease, migration, ageing, and/or other risks of exclusion.
 Some Places of Hope are private settings, others involve cooperation between government, public bodies, and private initiatives or churches.
 Some are diaconal projects, others are akin to social welfare or civic projects.
 Places of Hope are on open-minded concept, not necessarily identified with formally existing settings or organizations.
 Apart from existing communities, emerging Places of Hope, in terms of an informal though visible, identifiable, and sustainable initiative, can also be involved (e.g. informal pastoral groups) as a matter of study.
 If possible, Places of Hope should integrate a theological and social perspective at their basis.
 The priority is given to places where theologians/pastors are already collaborating with social or community workers and or public stakeholders or at least such a potential collaboration emerges.

-Key words: caring community, Green care, co-housing, social ecology, church, conviviality, diaconia, social capital, social network, networking

-The module consists of three clusters, each allocated five ECTS.

-Cluster I focuses on theories of hope, resilience, and empowerment from the perspective of the social sciences, mainly social work and sociology.

-Cluster II focuses on theories of hope and transcendence from the perspectives of theology, philosophy, and ethics.

-Cluster III elaborates psychological and social psychological aspects of communities.
+Key words: caring community, Green care, co-housing, social ecology, church, conviviality, diaconia, social capital, social network, networking The module consists of three clusters allocated 2-6 ECTS (see the table).
+Cluster I - Social Work focuses on theories of hope, resilience, and empowerment from the perspective of the social sciences, mainly social work and sociology.
+Cluster II - Theology focuses on theories of hope and transcendence from the perspectives of theology, philosophy, and ethics.
+Cluster III - Psychology elaborates psychological and social psychological aspects of communities.
 In each cluster, teachers from both universities and representing theology and the social sciences are responsible for specific topics.
 The aims and assignments are included.
 More detailed information will be provided during the course.

-Topics Credits Cluster I Hope from the Perspectives of the Social Sciences 1- Hope, resilience, and empowerment from the perspective of social work and sociology, critical social work 2- Poverty and inequity in an affluent society, social capital, networking 5 Cluster II Hope and Transcendence from the Perspectives of Theology, Philosophy, and Ethics 1- Theories of hope from the theological perspective 2- Poverty and inequity in an affluent society from the theological perspective 3- Making sense of life from a non-religious perspective 5 Cluster III Crisis as a way to deepen and understand values and unique meaning Theories of belonging and identity, mutuality, inter-group relationships, prejudices and stereotyping, conviviality and community, transdisciplinarity and transculturality, social gaps, contextuality and intersubjectivity in diverse worlds, cultural insight.
-5 The final case study is an integral part of the overall minor (module) or selected clusters I or III.
-15 Optional Improving Research Skills 5
+Topics Credits Cluster I - Social Work Hope from the Perspectives of the Social Sciences Hope, resilience, and empower- ment from the perspective of soci- al work and sociology, critical soci- al work Poverty and inequity in an afflu- ent society, social capital, networ- king 4 Cluster II - Theology Hope and Transcendence from the Perspectives of Theology, Philosophy, and Ethics 1- Theories of hope from the theological perspective 2- Poverty and inequity in an affluent society from the theological perspective 3- Making sense of life from a non-religious perspective 6 Cluster III - Psychology Crisis as a way to deepen and understand values and unique meaning Theories of belonging and identity, mutuality, inter-group relationships, prejudices and stereotyping, con- viviality and community, transdisci- plinarity and transculturality, social gaps, contextuality and intersub- jectivity in diverse worlds, cultural insight.
+2 The final case study is an integral part of the overall minor (module).
+3 Optional Improving Research Skills 5 Page 6 Teaching and learning methods The course is in the form of blended learning.
+Self-study is combined with tutorials and lessons, practical exercises, and written assignments.
+Each topic is briefly presented in the lesson annotation and a PowerPoint presentation is downloadable from the Moodle.
+Basic learning materials or links are also uploaded.
+The main pedagogical approach is